dotnet/docfx/Documentation/tutorial/docfx.exe_user_manual.md

 _disableToc           | bool    | Indicate whether to show table of contents on the left of page.
 _disableAffix         | bool    | Indicate whether to show the affix bar on the right of page.
 _disableContribution  | bool    | Indicate whether to show the `View Source` and `Improve this Doc` buttons.
 _gitContribute        | object  | Customize the `Improve this Doc` URL button for public contributors.
 Use `repo` to specify the contribution repository URL.
 Use `branch` to specify the contribution branch.
-Use `path` to specify the folder for new overwrite files.
+Use `apiSpecFolder` to specify the folder for new overwrite files.
 If not set, the git URL and branch of the current git repository will be used.
 _gitUrlPattern        | string  | Choose the URL pattern of the generated link for `View Source` and `Improve this Doc`.
 Supports `github` and `vso` currently.
 If not set, DocFX will try speculating the pattern from domain name of the git URL.

 #### 3.2.3 Separated metadata files for global metadata and file metadata